-Project Manager's Role During Project Close-Out
+Project Manager's Role During Project Close-Out Ensure that all project deliverables ha

 - Ensure that all project deliverables have been completed and formally accepted by the customer. - Determine if the measurable success indicators were achieved. - Conduct project close-out meetings, both internal and external. - Write the final project report. - Document and share lessons learned.